The Cornwall We Want

 A Unique, Clean and Green place!

-by Ozzy100, over 4 years ago
+by Ozzy100, almost 6 years ago

 Cornwall is a beautiful and unique place, with stunning coastline and countryside, but it is being destroyed by horrible developments, and the amount of second homes in Cornwall has increased hugely and is now ridiculous!
 Cornwall is seeing an increase in traffic, second homes, population and ugly developments!
 In order for Cornwall to appeal as a lovely place we need to keep Cornwall unique and different from the rest of the U.K!